My Account

 Benefit = $2,000

-Sam passes away, and Robin's benefit increases to $2,000
+Sam passes away, and Kathy's benefit increases to $2,000

 Ex-Spousal Benefits

 If you are divorced, you may be eligible for 50% of your ex-spouse’s benefits.
-If you’ve been divorced for at least two years and are both at least 62, you can receive your ex-spouse’s benefits even if they are still working, as long as they qualify.
+If you’ve been divorced for at least two years and are both at least 62, you can receive your ex-spouse’s benefits even if they are still working, if they qualify.

 • You have not remarried.